CNN's Kirsten Powers Recounts How Fox News Buried Her Reports Of Harassment By O'Reilly

 Loading the player reg...

-KIRSTEN POWERS: I think that it's stunning because Bill O'Reilly was Fox News, he had so much power there and it was sort of unthinkable that he would ever leave there except on his own terms.
+KIRSTEN POWERS: I think that it's stunning because Bill O'Reilly was Fox News; he had so much power there and it was sort of unthinkable that he would ever leave there except on his own terms.
 And I did his show regularly for a long time.
-And I was thinking about an incident that had happened early on in my career there where I was on air actually with Margaret Hoover, who's at CNN now.
-On a regular segment, we're on every Monday and he got Margaret's name wrong and, Margaret said "Hey get my name right," and he said "Oh, I'm sorry, there's a lot of blondes in this operation, I can't keep you straight."
-Megyn Kelly is coming up and talking about all these blond's names, and at the end of the segment says "Thank you for your blondness" to both of us.
+And I was thinking about an incident that had happened early on in my career there where I was on air actually with Margaret Hoover, who's at CNN now, on a regular segment -- we were on every Monday -- and he got Margaret's name wrong, and Margaret said, "Hey, get my name right," and he said, "Oh, I'm sorry, there's a lot of blondes in this operation, I can't keep you all straight."
+Megyn Kelly is coming up; he starts throwing all these blondes' names.
+And then at the end of the segment says, "Thank you for your blondness" to both of us.

 ANDERSON COOPER: Who was it that said that?

 POWERS: Roger Ailes.
 And so this was the culture, which was Bill was just too big and there was nothing you could do about it.
 So I did quit his show and I didn't do it for two or three years.
 This was in an election year, this is the biggest show at Fox.
-And then about three years later, I went back and I said, look, I'm willing to give this another try.
-And he said "sure."
-I came back on the show and we actually never had another problem.
+And then about three years later, I went back and I said, "Look, I'm willing to give this another try."
+And he said, "Sure."
+And I came on the show, and I never had another problem.
 We actually ended up having quite a good relationship.
-But it just spoke just spoke volumes that I had to completely handle it on my own, that there was nobody that was willing to say anything to him, just to basically say you can't treat one of our political analysts this way.
+But it just spoke volumes that I had to completely handle it on my own, that there was nobody that was willing to even say anything to him, just to basically say you can't treat one of our political analysts this way.